Kukri Sports: Products

-Kukri provide sportswear - playing kit, training kit, leisurewear and accessories - for over 100 sports worldwide.
+Kukri provide sportswear – playing kit, training kit, leisure wear and accessories – for over 100 sports worldwide.

 Commonwealth Games

 On April 24, 2013, Kukri announced a deal to supply all delegation and teamwear for the 2014 Commonwealth Games in Glasgow for Commonwealth Games England.
 The announcement was made at St George's Park National Football Centre on St. George's Day (April 23, 2013).
 Kukri supplied apparel for over 500 team members for the Games, including all their formal wear for the opening ceremony, competition teamwear and delegation wear, including ceremonial tracksuits.

 The Commonwealth Games England kit was revealed for the first time with a fashion show at the Trafford Centre on Wednesday, 28 May 2014.
 Kukri and Commonwealth Games England then began kitting out Team Members with a kitting out distribution session spread over two weeks at St George's Park National Football Centre.

 As well as kitting out Commonwealth Games England, Kukri also provided kit to other nations including Canada, Wales, Scotland, Jersey, Papua New Guinea, Isle of Man, Northern Ireland, Gibraltar, Anguilla and Guernsey.

-For the first time a range of Team England merchandise was available to purchase.